 Yeast in Alcoholic Beverages

 The vast majority of alcoholic beverages are produced through fermentation.
-Therefore, wine, beer, spirits all start by feeding the yeast with some type of sugar.
+Therefore, wine, beer, and spirits all start by feeding the yeast with some type of sugar.

-Barley makes beer, cereals or potatoes make vodka, grapes make wine, but they all need yeast to actually produce the ethanol.
+Barley makes beer, cereals or potatoes make vodka, and grapes make wine, but they all need yeast to actually produce the ethanol.